Eglinton Crosstown LRT

 A crucial midtown connection

-Passenger-first principles informed every aspect of the ECLRT’s design with a focus on light and kinetic movement, articulated through transparent glass boxes with slanted steel frames for the at grade entrances, as well as skylights, light portals and tapestry at concourse and platform levels.
-Underground, well-lit, spacious and clutter-free environments enhance passenger safety and comfort all the way from street level to platform.
+Passenger-first principles informed every aspect of the ECLRT’s design, with a focus on light and kinetic movement articulated through transparent glass boxes with slanted steel frames for the at grade entrances, as well as skylights, light portals and tapestry at concourse and platform levels.
+Underground, well-lit, spacious and clutter-free environments enhance passenger safety and comfort from street level to platform.

-The new line will also boost Toronto’s burgeoning cyclist network via amble bicycle storage facilities and the addition of dedicated bicycle lanes providing multi-modal connections between stations and stops — the design of which to be carried out by IBI Group for the City of Toronto.
+The new line will boost Toronto’s burgeoning cyclist network via ample bicycle storage facilities and the addition of dedicated bicycle lanes providing multi-modal connections between stations and stops, also designed by IBI for the City of Toronto.

 By MIPIM/The Architectural Review

 Canadian Project of the Year Award

 A new mobile ecosystem is changing the way we interact with and move throughout our cities.

 Director, New Initiatives